+1.2.
 GENERAL SAFETY INSTRUCTIONS

-- Familiarise yourself with the application and limitations of the tester as well as the potential hazards.
-Also refer to the vehicle manufacturer's hand book.
-IF IN ANY DOUBT CONSULT AN ELECTRICIAN. - Ensure the tester is in good order and condition before use.
-If in any doubt do not use the unit and contact an electrician. - Only use recommended attachments and parts.
-To use unapproved items may be dangerous and will invalidate your warranty. - Ensure the tester load switch is 'Off' before attaching/detaching the power clamps to/from the battery terminals - Keep tools and other items away from the engine and ensure you can see the battery and working parts of engine clearly. - Confirm that the battery to be tested is either 6 or 12 volt before attaching clamps to battery terminals. - Should the unit suffer excessive shock, it must be checked by a qualified service agent before further use. - DO NOT dis-assemble the tester for any reason.
-The tester must only be checked by qualified service personnel. - If the battery terminals are corroded or dirty clean them with a solution of water and baking soda before attaching the clamps. - Keep children and unauthorised persons away from the working area. - WARNING!
-To prevent the risk of sparking, short circuit and possible explosion DO NOT drop metal tools in the battery area, or allow them to touch the battery terminals. - DO NOT cross connect leads from tester to battery.
+- ✓ Familiarise yourself with the application and limitations of the tester as well as the potential hazards.
+Also refer to the vehicle manufacturer's handbook.
+IF IN ANY DOUBT CONSULT AN ELECTRICIAN. - ✓ Ensure the tester is in good order and condition before use.
+If in any doubt do not use the unit and contact an electrician. - ✓ Only use recommended attachments and parts.
+To use non-recommended items may be dangerous and will invalidate your warranty. - ✓ Ensure the tester load switch is 'Off' before attaching/detaching the power clamps to/from the battery terminals. - ✓ Keep tools and other items away from the engine and ensure you can see the battery and working parts of the engine clearly. - ✓ Confirm that the battery to be tested is 6 or 12 volt and not 24 volt before attaching clamps to battery terminals. - ✓ If the tester receives a sharp knock or blow the unit must be checked by a qualified service agent before use. - \checkmark If the battery terminals are corroded or dirty clean them before attaching the clamps. - \checkmark Keep children and unauthorised persons away from the work area. - X DO NOT dis-assemble the tester for any reason.
+The tester must only be checked by qualified service personnel. - □ WARNING!
+To prevent the risk of sparking, short circuit and possible explosion DO NOT drop metal tools in the battery area, or allow them to touch the battery terminals. - X DO NOT cross connect leads from tester to battery.
 Ensure positive (+/RED) is to positive and negative (-/BLACK) is to negative.
-If symbols cannot be distinguished, remember that the negative terminal is the one directly connected to the vehicle bodywork. - DO NOT pull the cables or clamps from the battery terminals. - DO NOT use the tester outdoors, or in damp, or wet locations and DO NOT use within the vicinity of flammable liquids or gases. - Ensure there is effective ventilation to prevent a build-up of explosive gases, and do not cover or obstruct tester ventilation louvers. - DO NOT use the tester for a task for which it is not designed. - When not in use, store the tester carefully in a safe, dry, childproof location. - DO NOT operate the load switch for more than 10 seconds at a time.
-(Failure to release the switch after 10 seconds may result in the switch burning out and invalidating your warranty.)
+If symbols cannot be distinguished, remember that the negative terminal is the one directly connected to the vehicle bodywork. - \boldsymbol{x} DO NOT pull the cables or clamps from the battery terminals. - X DO NOT use the tester outdoors, or in damp, or wet locations and DO NOT use within the vicinity of flammable liquids or gases. - ✓ Ensure there is effective ventilation to prevent a build-up of explosive gases and do not cover or obstruct tester ventilation louvres. - X DO NOT use the tester for a task for which it is not designed. - ✓ When not in use, store the tester carefully in a safe, dry, childproof location. - X DO NOT operate the load switch for more than 10 seconds at a time (failure to release the switch after 10 seconds may result in the switch burning out and invalidating your warranty).

-INTRODUCTION
+2. INTRODUCTION